PavriLab/inisite-nf/README.md

 #### `--outputDir`
 Folder to which results will be written (is created if not existing)

+## Results

+The pipeline's results comprise 3 to 5 files depending on the number of treatment files given (i.e. single or dual mode).
+If the pipeline is run in single mode the `--outputDir` will contain 3 files:

+1. A `*_MACS.bed` file containing the original peak called by macs2, named according to the treatment BAM basename
+2. A `*_IS.bed` file containing the cluster-filtered MACS peaks
+3. A `*_IZ.bed` file containing the clusters called by ClusterScan and used to filter the MACS peaks

+If the pipeline is run in dual mode the `--outputDir` will contain 5 files:

+1. Two `*_MACS.bed` file containing the original peaks called by macs2 for each treatment BAM, named according to the treatment BAM basename
+2. A `*.common.bed` containing all MACS peaks found in both treatment BAMs
+3. A `*_IS.bed` file containing the cluster-filtered common MACS peaks
+4. A `*_IZ.bed` file containing the clusters called by ClusterScan and used to filter the common MACS peaks

 ## Credits

 The pipeline was developed by [Daniel Malzl](mailto:daniel.malzl@gmx.at) for use at the [IMP](https://www.imp.ac.at/), Vienna.